Antonio de Nebrija

-Antonio de Nebrija (1444 – 5 July 1522) was the most influential Spanish humanist of his era.
+Antonio de Nebrija (1444 – 5 July 1522) was a Spanish humanist.
 He wrote poetry, commented on literary works, and encouraged the study of classical languages and literature, but his most important contributions were in the fields of grammar and lexicography.
 Nebrija was the author of the Spanish Grammar (Gramática de la lengua castellana, 1492) and the first dictionary of the Spanish language (1495).
 His grammar is the first published grammar study of any modern European language.

-His chief works were published and republished many times during and after his life and his scholarship had a great influence for more than a century, both in Spain and in the expanding Spanish Empire.
+Nebrija was one of the most influentual Spanish humanists and an illustrious member of the School of Salamanca.
+His chief works were published and republished many times during and after his life, and his scholarship had a great influence for more than a century, both in Spain and in the expanding Spanish Empire.

 Name

 Nebrija was baptized Antonio Martínez de Cala.
 In typical Renaissance humanist fashion, he Latinized his name as Aelius Antonius Nebrissensis (or Elio Antonio de Nebrija in Spanish) by taking Aelius from the Roman inscriptions of his native Lebrija, known in Roman times as Nebrissa Veneria.
 He was also known as Antonio de Lebrija, Antonius Nebrissensis, and Antonio de Lebrixa.